Will a morning jog affect my growth?

 Question:

 How will I know that I have enough calories for growth?
-I eat a lot so I am sure that I have enough, but to be on the safe side I thought I would ask.
-I have been always thin since the infant stage.
+I eat a lot, so I am sure that I have enough, but to be on the safe side, I thought I would ask.
+I have always been thin since the infant stage.

 Answer: